itfanr/ros2-wiki/OSX-Development-Setup.md

 You need the following things installed to build ROS 2:

- 1. **Java Development Kit (JDK)** *(currently required to compile the OpenSplice DDS implementation; that requirement might go away in the future, e.g., if we disable building their Java bindings)*:
+ 1. **Java Development Kit (JDK)** *(currently required to compile the OpenSplice DDS implementation, so you can skip this step if you're not going to use OpenSplice; also that requirement might go away in the future, e.g., if we disable building their Java bindings)*:
   * Go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
   * Accept the license terms and download the "Mac OS X x64" version of the `.dmg` file.
   * Install from the `.dmg`.